Right to Information Act, 2005: Banned people from filing RTI

 Gujarat State Information Commission banned 10 people from filing RTI queries, citing that these people were "harassing government officials" by filing multiple queries with "malafide intentions".
 This was the first time in Gujarat that a ban on filing RTI inquiries took place, noted NGO Mahiti Adhikar Gujarat Pahel, also stating that no provision in the act allowed for the blacklisting of applicants.

-Debates

-Rejection of RTIs

-Scholars argue that the Right to Information Act's original intent to make government transparent and accountable is faltering as RTI requests are rejected and the bureaucratic systems are bogged down by thousands of requests.

-Many RTIs are rejected because the bureaucratic requirements (including the technocratic language used) of filing are too onerous and legalistic for ordinary citizens.
-Sixty percent of the RTI appeals made to Information Commissioners in Delhi are rejected for a variety of reasons, including that appeals are not typed or not written in English, or lack an index of the papers attached or a list of date.
-This bureaucratic barrier, worse for those without access to higher education or information, makes the right to information inaccessible.
-Many citizens have to seek out NGOs, RTI activists, or lawyers, to file their RTIs.
+Similar cases have been reported for Delhi, Karnataka, Odisha and Punjab State information commissions, usually justified under the basis of harassment of employees and misuse or abuse of RTI provision.
+The validity of CIC or SIC to ban individuals to exercise right to information is criticized, especially since the RTI act does not make such provisions for either of the bodies.